-At MarketPush, we have designed a proven process that can fit into any marketplace strategy, independent of the current platform or product offerings.
+At MarketPush, we have designed a proven process that can fit into any marketplace strategy, independent of the current technology or product offerings.

 Although you don’t own the inventory or control shipping on your website, you still need to manage customer expectations for the sake of your company’s reputation.

 Establish very clear service-level agreements from your sellers––and explicitly outline consequences should sellers not fulfill their part of the agreement.
 Generally, vendors must agree to these expectations in the terms and conditions before selling on your site.

 Some of the key metrics to track your sellers’ adherence to these conditions include:

 Voicing these expectations of your sellers upfront can ensure that your customers receive the type of marketplace experience they expect.